English

 Acoose, Carolyn.
 "Changers: A Spiritual Renaissance."
 Muse 9.2 (Summer-Fall 1992): 86-87.

-Anderson, Richard L. & Field, Karen L. eds.
-Art in Small-scale Societies: Contemporary Readings.
-New Jersey: Prentice Hall, 1993.
+Anderson, Richard L. and Karen L. Field, eds.
+Art in Small-scale Societies: Contemporary Readings New Jersey: Prentice Hall, 1993.

-Baxter, Paula A. & Bird-Romero, Allison.
-Encyclopedia of Native American Jewelry: A Guide to History, People, and Terms.
-Michigan: Oryx Press, 2000.
+Baxter, Paula A. and Allison Bird-Romero.
+Encyclopedia of Native American Jewelry: A Guide to History, People, and Terms Michigan: Oryx Press, 2000.

-Bear, Jeff & Jones, Marianne.
+Bear, Jeff and Marianne Jones.
 "On The Trail of Property Woman."
-Ravens and Eagles: Haida Art.
-Vancouver: Moving Images Distribution, 2003.
+Ravens and Eagles: Haida Art Vancouver, BC: Moving Images Distribution, 2003.

 Bear, Shirley.
 Changers: A Spiritual Renaissance Ottawa: National Indian Arts and Crafts Corporation, 1990.

 Berlo, Janet Catherine.
 "Freda Diesing."
-St. James Guide to Native North American Artists.
-Detroit: St. James Press, 1998.
+St. James Guide to Native North American Artists Detroit, Michigan: St. James Press, 1998.

 Carter, Alixe. " 'Ksan Means Skeena in Hazleton, British Columbia."
 Ottawa Journal (2 Nov.
 1972).